 There are a number of ways you can use OER to help you work towards your degree.

 - First off, we have developed an entire degree program that relies on open educational resources.
 Click here to find out more about our Open Course Option Associates of Science in Business Administration.

-- If you are not interested in the ASBA, here is a list of all the courses you can take through the standard Open Course Option that may apply towards your degree.
+- If you’re not interested in the ASBA, here is a list of all the courses you can take through the Open Course Option that may apply towards your degree.